illera88/Ponce/README.md

 - **Protocol Reversing**: One of the most interesting Ponce uses is the possibility of recognizing required magic numbers, headers or even entire protocols for controlled user input.
 For instance, Ponce can help you to list all the accepted arguments for a given command line binary or extract the file format required for a specific file parser.
 - **CTF**: Ponce speeds up the process of reverse engineer binaries during CTFs.
 As Ponce is totally integrated into IDA you don't need to worry about setup timing.
 It's ready to be used!

-The plugin will automatically run, guiding you through the initial configuration the fist time it is run.
+The plugin will automatically run, guiding you through the initial configuration the first time it is run.
 The configuration will be saved to a configuration file so you won't have to worry about the config window again.

 ## Use modes
 - **Tainting engine**: This engine is used to determine at every step of the binary's execution which parts of memory and registers are controllable by the user input.